 the Bangladesh Army, the Village Defense Party (armed group formed by the

-Bangladeshi settlers) and the settlers carried out this gruesome massacre.
+Muslim settlers) and the Muslim settlers carried out this gruesome massacre.

 40 Jumma people were killed, there dead bodies never returned to the relatives.

 Their houses were burnt down and Buddhist temples in the area were destroyed.